Foreword

 discussion of megadisasters intriguing and the argument for better

-broader view of disasters and for a sustained effort to reduce the
+view of disasters and for a sustained effort to reduce the threats

-to understanding the most existential threats we face, reinforced
+understanding the most existential threats we face, reinforced by

 including the identification of risks, opportunities, and